 This is not simply another zucchini muffin recipe!
 These healthy grain-free gluten-free zucchini banana muffins, made with almond flour and tapioca flour are easy to make sugar-free.
 They're soft and tender and they rise beautifully.
 Gluten-free and dairy-free, these are delicious paleo muffins!

 Grain-free Zucchini Banana Muffins with hints of cinnamon and lemon!
 Here's one more way to use that healthy summer squash.

 When late summer rolls around, those of us with gardens are often overloaded with zucchini.
-Having too many zucchini is never a problem in our house, however.
+Having too many zucchini is never a problem in my house, however.
 Besides these zucchini banana muffins which I make on repeat, if I'm in a mood for chocolate, I'll make these gluten-free Double Chocolate Zucchini Muffins or Double Chocolate Zucchini Bread.

 I have more zucchini recipes here, so if you're wondering how to use it, just enter "zucchini" in the search bar and search away!

 Whenever I have spotty bananas and an excess of zucchini, I combine the two and made these gluten-free, dairy-free, sugar-free zucchini banana muffins.
 Here's what you'll need to make a quick batch of healthy snacks.

 bananas: very ripe, in fact, the riper the better!
 You'll need 3 small or 2 large bananas.